Eastern District of Louisiana

 News & Announcements

-On September 18, 2024, the Honorable Lance M. Africk informed President Joseph Biden that he intends to retire from regular, active service as a U.S. district judge effective October 1, 2024.
-For over two decades, Judge Africk has served as a district judge for the Eastern District of Louisiana, in addition to one decade as a magistrate judge.
-He intends to retain a full staff and docket as a senior judge.
-Judge Africk’s letter to President Biden can be read here.
+On January 2, 2024, the Honorable Sarah S. Vance informed President Joseph Biden that she intends to retire from regular, active service as a U.S. District Judge effective January 16, 2024.
+For nearly three decades, Judge Vance has served as a district judge for the Eastern District of Louisiana.
+She intends to render substantial judicial service as a senior judge.
+Judge Vance’s letter to President Biden can be read here.